In what ways do successful leadership styles and

 Present articles or data collection to principals

-Revisions to SIP/PIP based on monitoring and assessments:
+based on monitoring and assessments:

 To be reviewed